Shadows of Heysham is a series of photographs that allows me to explore my mental health, and my battle with anxiety.

-I often get the urge to visit Heysham Village and after reflection I now realise that it’s always when I’m feeling lost.
-To ground and centre myself, I need to spend time where I grew up, where I remember feeling at one with everything around me.
+I often get the urge to visit Heysham Village and after reflection I now realise that it is always when I’m feeling vulnerable.

 As they say, a problem shared is a problem halved.
-It serves no purpose bottling your emotions and feelings.
-Talk to someone or spew them out onto paper.
+Therefore, it serves no purpose bottling your emotions and feelings.

 Journaling is an excellent method of releasing emotions, so please try it.
-You’re currently reading one of my many personal journals that I hope you’re enjoying.
+Shadows of Heysham is one of many personal journals and I hope you are enjoying it.

 Let’s tour my Shadows of Heysham

-This is St Peter’s Churchyard in Heysham where my ancestors, the Blacow’s are buried.
+Above is a photograph of St Peter’s Churchyard in Heysham where my ancestors, the Blacow’s are buried.
 You can read more about my meditation and ancestral roots here.

-It’s so quiet here that you can get lost in time while listening to the birds singing and looking at the dramatic views.
-There’s so much history contained within this churchyard and it’s a very special place for me.
-I feel safe and fully grounded when I’m in Heysham.
+It is wonderfully quiet and so peaceful within this graveyard.
+You can become lost in time while listening to the birds singing.
+You can also spend time taking in the dramatic views of the Lake District.
+There is so much history contained within this churchyard and it is a very special place for me.
+I feel safe and fully grounded when I am in Heysham.

-Heysham, is this place for me and it’s the reason I originally took up photography all those years ago.
+Heysham, is this place for me and it is the reason I originally took up photography all those years ago.